 The Office for Research Compliance at The University of Alabama provides continuing oversight of the GEP’s human subjects research.
-As the Research Compliance Specialist, Mukesha assists GEP with securing an Institutional Review Board (IRB) Authorization Agreement (IAA) with each GEP faculty member’s institution.
+As the Research Compliance Specialist, Jeanelle assists GEP with securing an Institutional Review Board (IRB) Authorization Agreement (IAA) with each GEP faculty member’s institution.

 Dr. Santisteban is a Professor of Biology at the University of North Carolina at Pembroke where she teaches Microbiology, Cell Biology, and Molecular Biology.
 Dr. Santisteban’s research interest is in the area of epigenetic control of gene expression.
 Using molecular genetics, she is trying to understand the role of Htz1, the Saccharomyces cerevisiae H2A.Z histone variant, in regulating transcription.
-Dr. Santisteban is currently serving as the Vice Chair of the Curriculum Committee where she assists with identifying new GEP curriculum needs, maintaining current curriculum, and developing new items.
-She is also chair of the Carolinas Regional Node.
+Dr. Santisteban is currently serving as Chair of the Curriculum Committee where she assists with identifying new GEP curriculum needs, maintaining current curriculum, and developing new items.
+She is also Chair of the Carolinas Regional Node.

 Diversity, Equity, & Inclusion (DEI)